 - recent surgery

-Your healthcare provider will use a topical antiseptic to clean a small area of your arm, usually on the inside of your elbow or on the back of your hand.
-An elastic band will then be wrapped around your upper arm to create pressure and make it easier to access a vein.
+The blood test should only take a few minutes.
+A healthcare provider will use a topical antiseptic to clean a small area of your arm, usually on the inside of your elbow or on the back of your hand.
+They’ll tie an elastic band around your upper arm to create pressure and make it easier to find your vein.

 - brain cancer

-- electrical injuries
+- an electrical injury

-- are damaged by drugs
+- are damaged by illegal drug use

 - are inflamed